|

 -American Anthropologist

-"Anthropologist Sharman (Brooklyn College) provides an ethnographic presentation in this significant and successful effort to reach nonspecialists and teaching and learning audiences.
+"Anthropologist Sharman provides an ethnographic presentation in this significant and successful effort to reach nonspecialists and teaching and learning audiences.
 He effectively articulates the tension and confusion between individual choice and institutional influences.
 The narratives constitute marvelous expression and pleasant reading, and capture the cultural insights and "appropriation of histories" relative to Italians, Puerto Ricans, African Americans, Mexicans, West Africans, and Chinese in East Harlem.
 Sharman's scholarship is aptly evidenced by the richness and timeliness of literature employed, and it efficiently addresses critical housing, education, crime, employment, and immigration public policy issues."

 -Choice: Current Reviews for Academic Libraries